 We’re in this together.
 To build a safer America—one where children and parents in every neighborhood can learn, play, work, and worship without fear of gun violence—we need you standing beside us in this fight.

-Significantly, however, the term was defined to exclude a person who “makes occasional sales, exchanges, or purchases of firearms for the enhancement of a personal collection or for a hobby, or who sells all or part of his personal collection of firearms.”20 According to a 1999 report issued by the Bureau of Alcohol, Tobacco, Firearms and Explosives, the current definition of “engaged in the business” often frustrates the prosecution of “unlicensed dealers masquerading as collectors or hobbyists but who are really trafficking firearms to felons or other prohibited persons.”21
+Significantly, the 1986 McClure-Volkmer Act also defined “engaged in the business” to exclude a person who “makes occasional sales, exchanges, or purchases of firearms for the enhancement of a personal collection or for a hobby, or who sells all or part of his personal collection of firearms.”20 According to a 1999 report issued by the Bureau of Alcohol, Tobacco, Firearms and Explosives, the 1986 definition of “engaged in the business” often frustrates the prosecution of “unlicensed dealers masquerading as collectors or hobbyists but who are really trafficking firearms to felons or other prohibited persons.”21 The Bipartisan Safer Communities Act did not address this exclusion.

 Summary of State Law

-Twenty-two states and Washington DC have extended the background check requirement beyond federal law to at least some private sales.
+Twenty-one states and Washington DC have extended the background check requirement beyond federal law to at least some gun sales from unlicensed sellers.

-Thirteen states (California, Colorado, Connecticut, Delaware, Nevada , New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont, Virginia,22 and Washington) and the District of Columbia require universal background checks at the point of sale for all sales and transfers of all classes of firearms, whether they are purchased from a licensed dealer or an unlicensed seller.23
+Fourteen states (California, Colorado, Connecticut, Delaware, Maryland, Nevada , New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont, Virginia, and Washington) and the District of Columbia generally require universal background checks at the point of sale for all sales of all classes of firearms, whether they are purchased from a licensed dealer or an unlicensed seller.22 (Most of these states’ background check laws apply both to sales and other non-temporary firearm transfers, although laws enacted in New Mexico and Virginia exempt transfers that are not made for a fee or other remuneration).

 State Laws Closing the Private Sale Loophole